linux-integrity/ima-doc/ima-configuration.rst

 rule syntax.

 If this boolean is disabled, a policy containing these policy rules will be rejected.
-See :ref:`run-time-custom-policy`.
+See :ref:`runtime-custom-policy`.

 .. _config-ima-queue-early-boot-keys: